DataDog/dd-py-tracing-workshop/README.md

 into what exactly is being executed and how performant it is

-Let's see what Datadog's `sqlalchemy` and `redis` integrations can do to help de-mystify some of the abstractions we've built
+Let's see what Datadog's `sqlalchemy` and `redis` integrations can do to help de-mystify some of the abstractions we've built in our `app.py`
 ```from ddtrace import monkey; monkey.patch(sqlalchemy=True, redis=True)```

 ## Step 9 - Distributed!